dakshsinghrathore/ISRO-web/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: Feature request
-about: Suggest a feature request
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''